Vietnam.vn - Nền tảng quảng bá Việt Nam

 Why men are more susceptible to heart disease than women

-Researchers explain that the lower cancer risk associated with a Mediterranean diet may be due to a reduction in consumption of highly processed or ultra-processed foods.
-Those with high adherence consume more fruits, vegetables, whole grains, and fish, according to News Medical.
+Researchers explain that the lower risk of cancer may be due to lower consumption of highly processed or ultra-processed foods, with those who adhere to the Mediterranean diet consuming more fruits, vegetables, whole grains, and fish, according to News Medical.

 Phát hiện mới: Có thể ngừa nhiều loại ung thư bằng cách ăn này - Ảnh 2.